JBlumstein/amnh/README.md

 <h2>Hacking the Stacks</h2>

 <p>On the weekend of November 18th-20th, I participated in the American Museum of Natural History's <em>Hack the Stacks</em> hackathon.
-I joined the AMNH API Portal team, in a challenge that organizations in all sectors face<&em;>
+I joined the AMNH API Portal team, in a challenge that organizations in all sectors face&mdash;creating a layer for calling multiple APIs simaltaneously and joining the responses into single entries.</p>

+<p>The AMNH has five APIs that staff and patrons routinely call for information on research subjects.
+Currently each API has its own portal, requiring the user to search five times and them manually join the results into a coherent entry on the topic.

+<p>Over the course of the weekend, we created a rudimentary system for hitting all five APIs at the same time and appending the responses into a single result.</p>

+<p>My piece of the work involved figuring out how to get results from one of the data source's, the AMNH Library's Catalog.
+The Catalog includes information on